COCONUT: A coronal model with an energy decomposition strategy: Numerical algorithm

-As usual, we employ a PF solver with the high-order spherical harmonic components removed to extrapolate the photospheric magnetograms, where magnetic field strengths can reach several hundred Gauss near active regions, to the bottom of the low corona \citep{Kuzma_2023,Perri_2022,Perri_2023}.
-Unlike the simulations in \cite{wang2025COCONUTMayEvent}, which used a 20th-order spherical harmonics PF solver with a filter to smooth the magnetic field, limiting its strength near the solar surface to not significantly exceed 30 Gauss, we directly use a 25th-order PF solver without additionally filtering, allowing magnetic field strengths to exceed 100 Gauss in the time-evolving simulation.
+Considering that the original magnetograms exhibit steep gradients in the radial magnetic field, which can lead to numerical divergence \citep{Hayashi2013}, we employ a PF solver with the 0th-order and all spherical harmonic components above the 25th order removed \citep{Toth_2011,Perri_2022} to extrapolate the photospheric magnetograms, where magnetic field strengths can reach several hundred Gauss near active regions, to the bottom of the low corona \citep{Perri_2022,Perri_2023,Kuzma_2023}.
+Unlike the simulations in \citet{wang2025COCONUTMayEvent}, which used a 20th-order spherical harmonics PF solver with a filter to smooth the magnetic field, limiting its strength in the low corona to not significantly exceed 30 Gauss, we directly use a 25th-order PF solver without additional filter, allowing magnetic field strengths to exceed 100 Gauss near the active regions in the low corona during the time-evolving simulation.
+To minimize the influence of the preprocessing on the global magnetic-field structure, the reconstructed magnetic fields are evaluated at the same pixel locations as the original magnetograms on the surface at 1~$R_s$.
+The filtered magnetograms are used to define the radial magnetic field at the inner boundary.
+Meanwhile, the inner-boundary velocity and tangential magnetic field are specified following \citet{Wang2025_FirsttimeevolvingCOCONUT}, and the density and pressure are set as in \citet{wang2025COCONUTMayEvent}.